MartinSnyder/MartinSnyder.github.io/presentations.md

 April 2017 - Building data breach and subpoena resistant applications ([Philly ETE][phillyete2017])
 ======================================================================================================
+[Slides][data-breach-slides]

-Video not yet available
+Recording not yet available

 February 2017 - JWTs and Their Application ([Philly JUG][phillyjug])
 ======================================================================================================
 [Slides][jwt-slides]

-No video available
+Recording not yet available

 January 2017 - Building a Custom Query Engine with Quill ([Scala by the Schuylkill][schuylkill])
 ======================================================================================================
-Video not yet available
+Recording not yet available

 October 2016 - Immutability in JavaScript and seamless-immutable-cursor ([React Philly][react-philly])
 ======================================================================================================